 - Temporary Lodging/Airbnb – Homeowners who rent a room, cabin or another space to the public must register a business name with the opens in a new windowIdaho Secretary of State’s office.
 If the rental is for 30 days or less, sales tax and applicable lodging taxes must be collected and remitted to the Idaho State Tax Commission.
 Some marketing programs, such as Airbnb and VRBO, will collect taxes for you.
 If you rent through another program, you may need to personally collect and remit taxes.
 For details, see Short-term Rentals.

 - Product Restrictions – Certain products cannot be legally manufactured, grown or raised in a home business.
 These include fireworks and other combustible items, drugs and drug paraphernalia, poisons, noxious weeds or insects, and sanitary and medical products.
 Some communities restrict the production of additional items, so check with your city clerk.

-- Animals – Businesses involving animals are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
+- Animals – Businesses involving animals (including poultry and birds) are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
 A kennel or breeder’s license may be needed; special waste handling and noise abatement procedures may be required, as well as other issues.
 Contact your city clerk’s office for information.